 Jamie spent his first internship (2022) with Closed Loop Partners’ recycling business in New York City where he took on several strategic projects to streamline operations and analyze new venture opportunities.
 His second internship (2023) led him to Helios Climate Ventures, where he joined the investment team to conduct due diligence and work closely with various portfolio companies.
 He’s continuing with Helios as an MBA Fellow during his final year.

-Prior to Yale, Jamie worked as a Design Researcher, leading strategic mobility projects at the Ford Motor Company's Innovation lab in Palo Alto, CA. His work included projects to augment public transit offerings in low-density areas, improve access to medical care in underserved communities, and deploy over-the-over software updates for electric vehicles.
+Prior to Yale, Jamie worked as a Project Lead for strategic mobility projects at the Ford Motor Company's Innovation lab in Palo Alto, CA. His work included projects to augment public transit offerings in low-density areas, improve access to medical care in underserved communities, and deploy over-the-over software updates for electric vehicles.

 Jamie graduated from Princeton University with a B.A. in Public and International Affairs and a minor in Spanish and Latin American Studies.
 He enjoys spending time outdoors, specifically biking, sailing, and skiing.